-Here Are 5 Christmas Themed Horror Movies For Holiday Scares
+Here Are Five Christmas-Themed Horror Movies For Holiday Scares

 Thanksgiving is officially over and thus begins the Christmas season.
-Homes across America are covered in Christmas lights, Christmas trees are being setup in living rooms, and halls will most assuredly be decked soon if they aren’t already.
+Homes across America are covered in Christmas lights, Christmas trees are being set up in living rooms, and halls will most assuredly be decked soon if they aren’t already.

 There are a number of Christmas movies perfect for this time of year.
 Bob Clark’s holiday magnum opus, A Christmas Story, is certainly on many lists of things to watch this December.
 Families celebrating the holiday now have two different feature-length movie versions of Dr. Seuss’ book How The Grinch Stole Christmas to enjoy, not to mention the classic animated cartoon from 1986.
-The Tim Allen family comedy The Santa Clause also serves as some fine holiday cheer, and action buffs can even enjoy watching Bruce Willis as John McClaine take on Alan Rickman’s iconic villain Hans Grueber in the Christmas-themed action classic Die Hard.
+The Tim Allen family comedy The Santa Clause also serves as some fine holiday cheer, and action buffs can even enjoy watching Bruce Willis as John McClane take on Alan Rickman’s iconic villain Hans Grueber in the Christmas-themed action classic Die Hard.

 But what about fans of horror?
 Halloween is generally regarded as their time to shine, but there are actually plenty of Christmas-themed horror films to keep the scares coming, even during “the most wonderful time of the year.”